Any-Dimensional Polynomial Optimization via de Finetti Theorems: Illustrations of Our Framework

 \paragraph{Model problem.} We consider the problem of minimizing linear expressions in weighted graph homomorphism densities as in Example~\ref{ex:graph_densities}, which are freely-described problems over $\mathrm{Sym}^2\mscr D$.
 A graph $X$ on $n$ vertices with weights on both its edges and vertices is represented by its adjacency matrix, which we also denote $X\in\mbb S^n$ by abuse of notation, where $X_{i,i}$ is the weight on vertex $i$ and $X_{i,j}$ is the weight on edge $\{i,j\}$.
 An unweighted graph $H$, possibly containing multiple edges and self-loops, is denoted $H\in \mbb S^k(\mathbb{N})$, and the homomorphism number of $H$ in $X$ is defined by~\cite[Eq.~(5.3)]{lovasz2012large}

 which is a polynomial over $\mbb S^n$.
-Note that $\hom(H;X)$ is unchanged if we relabel the vertices or append extra isolated vertices to either $H$ or $X$; the former operation corresponds to conjugating the adjacency matrices by permutation matrices, and the latter to zero-padding the adjacency matrices.\footnote{Some authors set $\mathrm{hom}(K_1;X)=n$ for $X\in\mbb S^n$.
-We do \emph{not} do so here, as otherwise we get different results depending on how many isolated vertices we append to a given graph.
-Our~\eqref{eq:hom_nums} gives $\mathrm{hom}(K_1;X)=1$ for all $X$.} The homomorphism density of $H$ in $X$ is defined as:
+If $H$ has no isolated vertices, note that $\hom(H;X)$ is unchanged if we relabel the vertices or append extra isolated vertices to $X$; the former operation corresponds to conjugating the adjacency matrices by permutation matrices, and the latter to zero-padding the adjacency matrices.
+The homomorphism density of $H$ in $X$ is defined as:

 where $n^k$ is the number of all maps $[k]\to [n]$.
 This is once again a polynomial over $\mbb S^n$.
 The homomorphism density only depends on the isomorphism class $[H]$ of $H$ with all isolated vertices removed, and we denote the number of non-isolated vertices in $H$ by $|V(H)|$ and the number of edges by $|H|=\sum_{i\leq j}H_{i,j}$.
 Certifying inequalities in homomorphism densities over unweighted graphs amounts to considering the sequence of problems